"Sci-fi, crime fiction, verse novels, experimental fiction, & graphic novels. Come at me, I love them all."

 Podcast Host, Professional Book Reviewer, & Literature PhD Candidate

-Sam Wren is what we refer to as a ‘good old fashioned triple threat,’ a co-host on Crime Time Podcast, a literary scholar undertaking a Ph.D. in English Literature, and a qualified Sign Language interpreter and translator.
+Sam Wren is a co-host on Crime Time, a popular genre fiction podcast, a candidate undertaking a Ph.D. in English Literature, and a qualified Sign Language interpreter and translator.

 They bring their critical and theoretical expertise to the table when approaching any text: be it philosophical or fantasy!
 They love supporting writers to enrich their work and focus on characterization, structural integrity, and reader satisfaction!
 Putting a critical literary lens on genre fiction is a particular passion of theirs, and they absolutely love fine detail.

 Favourites authors to read are Anne Radcliffe, Sue Grafton, Ouyang Yu, Stephen King, Patricia Cornwell, Jane Austen, Kazuo Ishiguro, Sarah Waters, Oscar Wilde, Virginia Woolf, and Eileen Myles.

 They specialize in reading realism, bildungsroman, postmodern literature, crime fiction, science fiction, experimental fiction, and verse novels.

 Sam Wren has a Chinese and European background and has a particular love of Chinese diaspora narrative and characters.
 They also specialize in sensitivity reading themes related to mixed-race characters, LGBTIQ characters, chronic illness, and Deaf culture.

 "Crime fiction, mystery, true crime, & horror.
 I got you.
 Let's bring this book into perfect focus."

 Podcast Host, Professional Book Reviewer, & Psychology PhD Candidate

 Co-host of Crime Time Podcast, a mental health researcher, social worker, psychology Ph.D. candidate, and an all-around genre fiction enthusiast.